HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 Looking at the % of TLS requests that provide Forward Secrecy, we can see that support is tremendous.
 96.92% of Desktop and 96.49% of mobile requests use Forward secrecy.
 We'd expect that the continuing increase in the adoption of TLSv1.3 will further increase these numbers.

 ### Cipher suites
 TLS allows the use of various cipher suites - some newer and more secure, and some older and insecure.
 Traditionally newer TLS versions have added cipher suites but have been reluctant to remove older cipher suites.
 TLSv1.3 aims to simplify this by offering a reduced set of ciphers suites and will not permit the older, insecure, cipher suites to be used.
-Tools like [SSL Labs](https://www.ssllabs.com/) allow the TLS setup of a website (including the cipher suites supported and their preferred order) to be easily seen, which helps drive better configurations.
+Tools like <a hreflang="en" href="https://www.ssllabs.com/">SSL Labs</a> allow the TLS setup of a website (including the cipher suites supported and their preferred order) to be easily seen, which helps drive better configurations.
 We can see that the majority of cipher suites negotiated for TLS requests were indeed excellent:

 <figure data-markdown="1">